The ALNAv2 Wi-Fi system has been certified for the Airbus A320 family of aircraft

-These days, Airbus has announced that the telecommunications and Wi-Fi system - ALNAv2 has also been certified for Airbus A320 family aircraft.
+These days, Airbus announced that the telecommunications and Wi-Fi system - ALNAv2 has also been certified for Airbus A320 aircraft.
 It started to be developed in 2009 and was installed on A330 / A340 aircraft.
-Currently, ALNAv2 is compatible with all aircraft models developed by Airbus, and will be installed on the new A350 XWB in the future.
+Currently, ALNAv2 is compatible with all aircraft models developed by Airbus, and in the future it will be installed on the new A350 XWB.

-The ALNAv2 system uses the worldwide Inmarsat SwiftBroadBand (SBB) service and does not influence fuel consumption.
-The equipment communicates to the outside through a simple Satcom antenna.
-So in the future we will be able to use phones and laptops just as on the ground - email, browsing, conferences, calls etc. The equipment is provided by KID-Systeme, and the services are provided by OnAir.
-Over 30 of airline operators requested the installation of the ALNAv2 system on Airbus aircraft from fleets.
+The ALNAv2 system uses the worldwide Inmarsat SwiftBroadBand (SBB) service and does not affect fuel consumption.
+The equipment communicates externally through a simple Satcom antenna.
+So in the future we will be able to use phones and laptops just like on earth - email, browsing, conferences, calls, etc. The equipment is provided by KID-Systeme, and the services are provided by OnAir.
+More than 30 airlines have requested the installation of the ALNAv2 system on Airbus aircraft in fleets.